Ranz des Vaches

-A Ranz des Vaches (/ˈrɒ̃(s)deɪˌvɑːʃ/, /fr/) or Kuhreihen (/de/) is a simple melody traditionally played on the horn by the Swiss Alpine herdsmen as they drove their cattle to or from the pasture.
-The Kuhreihen was linked to the Swiss nostalgia and Homesickness (also known as mal du Suisse "Swiss illness" or Schweizerheimweh "Swiss homesickness").
+A Ranz des Vaches (/ˈrɒ̃(s)deɪˌvɑːʃ/, /fr/) or Kuhreihen (/de/) is a type of work song traditionally played on the horn by the Swiss Alpine herdsmen as they called their cattle from the pastures for milking or the descent from alpine pastures.
+The Kuhreihen is linked to the Swiss nostalgia and Homesickness (also known as mal du Suisse "Swiss illness" or Schweizerheimweh "Swiss homesickness").